chisophugis/lbd/source/globalvar.rst

     .section    .sdata,"aw",@progbits
     .globl  gI

-As above, it translate code with “llc -relocation-model=static -cpu0-islinux-format=false”.
+As above, it translate code with ``llc -relocation-model=static -cpu0-islinux-format=false``.
 The -cpu0-islinux-format default is true which will allocate global variables in data section.
-With false, it will allocate global variables in sdata section.
+With setting false, it will allocate global variables in sdata section.
 Section data and sdata are areas for global variable with initial value, int gI = 100 in this example.
 Section bss and sbss are areas for global variables without initial value